Iamdeyo/backend-api-nodejs-express-/README.md

-## MongoDB Setup
+## Mongoose

-Install MongoDB and set up a connection from your Node,js app
+Learn Mongoose, an ODM for MongoDB, and create a schema for your data.